1932 Philadelphia Phillies season

 The 1932 Philadelphia Phillies season was the 48th in franchise history.
 They finished fourth in the National League with a 78–76 record.
 It was the Phillies' only winning season between 1917 and 1949.
+This was the first season the Philadelphia Phillies wore numbers on the team's uniforms, allowing staff, coaches, and spectators to more easily identify players at a distance.

 Don Hurst led the National League this season with 143 runs batted in.

 Regular season

 On August 15, 1932, the Phillies defeated a team of Grand Rapids All-Stars 2 to 0 at Ramona Park in Grand Rapids, Michigan in a mid season exhibition.